 We will be present there at the airport for your convenience to greet you and transfer to your desired hotel.
-When you have had your time to settle in and freshen up after your long fight, you will be invited to visit our office for a briefing about your program and have a short meeting with your trekking guide.
-If you arrive at night we will have the same discussion in the next day morning after your breakfast.
+When you have had your time to settle in and freshen up after your long flight, you will be invited to visit our office for a briefing about your program and have a short meeting with your trekking guide.
+If you arrive at night, we will have the same discussion the next day morning after breakfast.

 After having your breakfast, we will drive you to the Domestic Airport to take a 25 minutes flight to Pokhara.
-During the short flight, you will have majestic views of glorious Manaslu Peaks and the snow-capped Annapurna and Langtang Himalaya range.
+During the short trip, you will have majestic views of glorious Manaslu Peaks and the snow-capped Annapurna and Langtang Himalaya range.
 Or you can take a Tourist bus to Pokhara about 6-7 hour drive via scenic Prithvi Highway.
-From Pokhara take a drive to Beni with the magnificent views of Annapurna Himalayas.
+From Pokhara, take a ride to Beni with the magnificent views of Annapurna Himalayas.
 Beni is a bustling town on a plateau above the junction of Kali Gandaki and Myagdi rivers.

 Today, our trail crosses the terraced hills; Shahashadhara village Dudh Khola Ratorunga village.
-Tha river bank at Phedi offers a fine picnic spot.
+The river bank at Phedi offers a beautiful picnic spot.
 Cross the Danyga Khola on a big suspension bridge and grind up a series of steep switchbacks.
-Dharapani offers a good view of Dhaulagiri IV and V and Gurja Himal.
+Dharapani provides a good view of Dhaulagiri IV and V and Gurja Himal.

 The path goes steep up to Muri.
-From here you have the spectacular views of Mt Dhaulagiri and other mountains very closely.
+From here, you have the spectacular views of Mt Dhaulagiri and other mountains very carefully.

 From Muri, the trail is easy and goes down for a few hours.
 After that, you’ll have some steep climb path to Boghara.

-The trail descends down to a small ridge then crosses forest to Jyardan.
+The trail descends to a small ridge then crosses forest to Jyardan.
 Descend a long, steep, slippery stone staircase into a deep bamboo and rhododendron forest to the village of Dovan.
-Over night stay at the guest house.
+Overnight stay at the guest house.